Aristarx-Lintter/simplex/README.md

 uv run python -m scripts.activation_analysis.run_regression_analysis
 ```

 This code used a private AWS s3 bucket with model checkpoints.
-We provide the checkpoints on Huggingface.
+We provide the same checkpoints on Huggingface.
 See below.

 ### Running Regression Analysis with Your Own S3 Bucket (Optional)